ChathuraSam/ads-api/instructions.md

     }
 }'

 If you run this for the first time, you need update your password.
-So, run this PI also
+So, run this API also

 curl --location 'https://cognito-idp.us-east-1.amazonaws.com/' \
 --header 'Content-Type: application/x-amz-json-1.1' \